jbb10/Robopizza/readme.md

 # Microservices from the Ground up
 In this course we’re zooming out and looking at what’s needed to go from zero to a fully functioning microservice-oriented architecture!
 We’re using Docker to containerize some microservices that are then deployed in Kubernetes.
 The microservices communicate using APIs (REST) and messaging (RabbitMQ) with the whole thing provisioned in Azure using Terraform, so we’re touching upon a lot of cool tech!
 - This readme serves as the main tutorial and includes all the information needed to go implement the project
-- In the root of the project there's a Powerpoint slide deck that has a high-level walkthrough and an overview of the contents of the project including diagrams
-- A walkthrough of the course was recorded for the DK Engineering Engineering community which mostly follows the steps in this readme available [here](https://myresources.deloitte.com/personal/jbjornsson_deloitte_dk/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fjbjornsson%5Fdeloitte%5Fdk%2FDocuments%2FRecordings%2FDK%20Engineering%20Community%20%2D%20SE%20Edition%2D20220623%5F162235%2DMeeting%20Recording%2Emp4&parent=%2Fpersonal%2Fjbjornsson%5Fdeloitte%5Fdk%2FDocuments%2FRecordings)

 ## Prerequisites
 - Get An Azure subscription.
 The quickest option is to simply start a free trial with Azure.
-Another option is to get a Deloitte-provided subscription (talk to the Tech Engineering Leadership Team).
-- Get local administrator access on your computer.
-Instructions can be found under ["Local admin rights on your laptop"](https://teams.microsoft.com/l/entity/com.microsoft.teamspace.tab.wiki/tab::7e5b95cb-bdb9-4245-8aa5-f80650e2f33c?context=%7B%22subEntityId%22%3A%22%7B%5C%22pageId%5C%22%3A2%2C%5C%22sectionId%5C%22%3A17%2C%5C%22origin%5C%22%3A2%7D%22%2C%22channelId%22%3A%2219%3A4b0ca2536333440d94a6a254e4fbb83f%40thread.skype%22%7D&tenantId=36da45f1-dd2c-4d1f-af13-5abe46b99921) in the wiki on our "Custom Development" Teams channel
+- If you're in a corporate environment, get local administrator access on your computer.
 - Install an IDE.
 We’re not doing heavy C# coding this time so a general purpose text editor is fine (e.g. VS Code, Sublime, Notepad++), but IDEs work too (Visual Studio, Rider, IntelliJ, etc.)
 - Install Docker Desktop.
 Used to build our docker images (the mircoservices)
 - Install the .NET SDK.
 Used to build our micrservices